jameshume/jehtech/src/html/ble.md

 > The Generic Attribute Profile (GATT) layer sits directly on top of the ATT layer,
 > and builds on it by hierarchically classifying attributes into profiles, services and characteristics.
+>
 > -- Nordic Semiconductor Academy
+<p></p>

+> The GATT layer is in charge of defining a hierarchical data structure that demonstrates the
+> relationship or connection between the data stored in an ATT server.
+>
+> -- Novel bits.
 <p></p>

 * Attributes grouped into services